 d) Select ‘go’ to run the export function and save the outputed file in a suitable location (ie archives)

 3) In exported SQL file, look for the site domain name that is specified in ‘wp_options’ table script.
-For example, looking for site dradma.com…
+For example, here I am looking for the site dradma.com…

 4. Import data from SQL file created in phpMyAdmin using selected MySQL client program.
-Below shows MySQL workbench process…open SQL file (phpMyAdmin export), run SQL script and check the database has successfully been imported.
+Below shows MySQL workbench process…open SQL file (phpMyAdmin export), check you have the correct schema/database selected, run the SQL script and check the database has successfully been imported.